DamilolaBakare/printf/README.md

 Files contained in this repository
 Name	Information	Relevant Files man_3_printf	Man page of the _printf() function.
-None holberton.h	Header file with the data type struct, standard libraries and custom prototypes.	*.c compilation _printf.c	Main printf function file.
-Calls other functions.	printf_(name of var).c file print_numbers.c	Contains decimal and integer functions.
-None print_chars.c	Custom function for char data type.
-None printf_sting.c	Function that calls string type variable.
-None printf_oct.c	Functions that returns octal number.
-None printf_hex.c	Calls hexadecimal numbers (lowercase).
-None printf_HEX.c	Calls hexadecimal numbers (Uppercase).
-None printf_unsigned.c	Returns an unisgined data type.
-None print_unsigned_int.c	contains the functions print_u, print_o, and print_b, which handle the conversion specifiers u, o, and b, respectively,	None printf_srev.c	Returns a string in reverse.
-None print_rot13.c	Returns a string in Rot13.
-None printf_str.c	Auxiliar functions such as strlen and strcpy.
-None _putchar.c	Custom putchar function.
+None main.h	Header file with the data type struct, standard libraries and custom prototypes.	*.c compilation

+_printf.c	Main printf function file.
+Calls other functions.	printf_(name of var).c file

+print_numbers.c	Contains decimal and integer functions.
+None

+print_chars.c	Custom function for char data type.
+None

+printf_sting.c	Function that calls string type variable.
+None

+printf_oct.c	Functions that returns octal number.
+None

+printf_hex.c	Calls hexadecimal numbers (lowercase).
+None

+printf_HEX.c	Calls hexadecimal numbers (Uppercase).
+None

+printf_unsigned.c	Returns an unisgined data type.
+None

+print_unsigned_int.c	contains the functions print_u, print_o, and print_b, which handle the conversion specifiers u, o, and b, respectively,	None

+printf_srev.c	Returns a string in reverse.
+None

+print_rot13.c	Returns a string in Rot13.
+None

+printf_str.c	Auxiliar functions such as strlen and strcpy.
+None

+_putchar.c	Custom putchar function.
 None

 Tasks required for this project
 I am not going anywhere.
 You can print that wherever you want to.
 I'm here and I am a Spur for life1.
 I am not going anywhere.
 You can print that wherever you want to.
 I'm here and I am a Spur for life.
 Write a function that produces output according to a format.
 Handle the following conversion specifiers: